davideast/bolt-sublime/README.md

 ## Installation - OSX
 1. Clone the repo
-1. run ./link.sh
+2. run ./install.sh
-1. Profit
+3. The cloned folder is safe to remove

 ## Installation - Windows
 1. Clone the repo
-1. Move the unzipped files into `C:\Program Files\Sublime Text 3\Packages`
+2. Move the unzipped files into `C:\Program Files\Sublime Text 3\Packages`
-1. Profit
+3. Profit

 Copyright 2015 David East